Dr James Butler

 Exeter EX1 2LU

 Dr James Butler is a Lecturer in Biomedical Sciences in the Department of Clinical and Biomedical Sciences, University of Exeter Medical School, Faculty of Health and Life Sciences.
-He teaches on the BSc Medical Sciences, BSc Neuroscience, BSc Sport and Exercise Medical Sciences, and BMBS Medicine programmes.
-His area of expertise is microbiology and immunology, with his first degree in the wider biomedical sciences.
+He teaches on the BMBS Medicine, BSc Medical and Biomedical Sciences, BSc Neuroscience, and BSc Sport and Exercise Medical Sciences programmes.
+His area of expertise is in infection and immunity (microbiology and immunology), with his first degree in the wider biomedical sciences.

 James holds the following leadership and management roles:

-• Academic Co-lead for Widening Participation (Medicine), University of Exeter Medical School.
+- Academic Co-lead for Widening Participation in Medicine, University of Exeter Medical School.

 Qualifications: